wheniwork/wheniwork-api/README.md

 ### Deploying

-To deploy the API docs, run 'rake build', and then 'rake publish' from the repository's root directory.
+To deploy the API docs, run 'rake publish' from the root directory of the repository.
 You'll need to have proper permissions in order to perform this task.